 The report also flagged an intergovernmental agreement to establish nationally-consistent regulation which was subsequently signed in 1996.
 A decade later, in 2006 the National Transport Commission Act was amended to make provision for nationally consistent rail safety legislation while still providing for state-based rail safety laws.
 These were overseen by a national panel of state based regulators.

 Finally, in June 2009, the Council of Australian Governments voted to establish one Rail Safety National Law overseen by a single National Rail Safety Regulator.
 By drawing on the history, expertise and experience of the seven state and territory regulators, in August 2011, COAG signed the Intergovernmental Agreement (IGA) on Rail Safety Regulation and Investigation Reform to establish the Office of the National Rail Safety Regulator (ONRSR) in South Australia.
 In January 2013 ONRSR began operations with Rail Safety National Law (RSNL) having been enacted in South Australia, the Northern Territory, Tasmania and New South Wales.
-Victoria joined in May 2014, the Australian Capital Territory in November 2014, Western Australia in November 2015 and Queensland will join in July 2017.
+Victoria joined in May 2014, the Australian Capital Territory in November 2014, Western Australia in November 2015 and Queensland in July 2017.

 Track condition was selected as a national priority after a review of literature and available occurrence data identified a number of higher risk issues with the potential for derailment.
 These were: broken rails, track geometry (including wide gauge), misalignments (heat buckles), and broken (defective) joints.

 Initial concerns were supported by a review of ATSB Investigation reports, which identified poor track condition as the most common causal factor of the derailment events investigated.